ChrisBAshton/smartresolution-org/view/module-how-to.md

 More work needs to be done on this in the future, as this only happens to be the use-cases required by the SmartResolution-developed maritime collision module.
 In time, we will expand the functions in charge of database interaction.

 ### Other functions
-Another exception to the function parameter convention is the miscellaneous collection of other functions used to interact with the core platform.
+SmartResolution has a number of additional miscellaneous functions used to interact with the core platform.

 ```php
 get_login_id(); // returns the ID of the current user, e.g. 14.